mdmohanaraju/ui-automation-utils/README.md

 # automation-framework-utils

-Simplifying Microsoft UIA for automaiton engineers hiding the complexities behind.

-A collection of utilities for enhancing UI automation tests, designed to simplify the process of writing, maintaining, and executing automated tests.
+A collection of utilities simplifying Microsoft UIA hiding the complexities behind, designed to simplify the process of writing, maintaining, and executing automated tests.